Following our Clinical Review Service or a Full Assessment, you may agree that your relative’s care needs are not primarily healthcare needs.

 - Palliative and End of Life healthcare

-If your relative has over £23,250 in Capital, they will have to pay for the costs of their care in full until their Capital falls below the threshold of £23,250.
+If your relative has over £23,250 (correct as at August 2020) in capital or assets (including savings or the value of their home), they will have to pay for the cost of their care in full, until it falls below the threshold of £23,250.

-If your relative has over £23,250 in Capital, they do not have to complete any means testing assessments for Social Services.
-In other words they can declare that they are Self Funding and they don’t have to disclose anything else about their financial circumstances – however, that means that they will pay for the FULL cost of their care.
+If your relative has over £23,250 in capital, they do not have to complete any means-tested assessment for Social Services.
+In other words, they can declare that they are self-funding and they don’t have to disclose anything else about their financial circumstances – however, they will pay for the FULL cost of their care.

-In calculating your relative’s Capital, the Local Authority cannot take into account the value of their property and other Assets during the first 12 weeks of care, to give your relative the opportunity to deal with their finances, including their property if that’s what they decide to do.
+12 -Week Property Disregard: In calculating your relative’s capital, the Local Authority cannot take into account the value of their property and other assets during the first 12 weeks of care, thus giving your relative the opportunity to deal with their finances, including their property (if that’s what they decide to do).

 - Your relative’s partner still lives there